Why We Don’t Change for the Better

 3. We don’t want to prove that we were wrong about a belief.

 Think of a situation where you may have known what was right, and seen proof that you were wrong, but you were embarrassed or ashamed to admit it.
 That happens for a lot of people – again, myself included.
+Heck, our political offices are filled with such folks.
 Everyone likes to be right, but to admit we’re wrong when

 4. We don’t want to see other people around us get better.